 How LASIK Works

 If you are tired of wearing glasses or contacts and dream of more movement freedom, LASIK surgery at Eye Care Associates of New Jersey is a quick, blade-free, and virtually painless solution to your vision problems.
-Your improved vision is much easier to achieve than ever.
-With Eye Care Associates of New Jersey’s very modern and Advanced CustomVue™ LASIK laser vision correction combined with the IntraLase™ Femtosecond Laser for Flap Creation Technologies, our Passaic and Bergen counties, New Jersey area clients enjoy the safer, quicker and more effective LASIK laser vision correction.
+Your improved vision is easier to achieve than ever.
+With Eye Care Associates of New Jersey’s very modern and Advanced CustomVue™ LASIK laser vision correction combined with the IntraLase™ Femtosecond Laser for Flap Creation Technologies, our Passaic and Bergen counties, New Jersey area patients enjoy the safer, quicker and more effective LASIK laser vision correction.

 Call now to apply for your 6 or 12 months, 0% interest financing at (201) 797-5100.